-If you and your partner have a child, one of you can claim that child as a dependent when you file your federal return.
+If you and your partner have a child, you can claim that child as a dependent when you file your federal return.
 You might also qualify for the child tax credit -- currently $1,000 if your gross income is less than $75,000.
 In addition, if you provide more than half of the child’s support, you can file as head of household, which will usually lower your tax bill.
-If you and your partner have two children, each of you might be able to claim one child as a dependent and file as head of household.
 A qualified tax professional can explain your options.

 Filing State Income Tax Returns

 For same-sex couples, the rules for filing state tax returns depend on where you live.